Howards End’s themes of class, love and power resonate with readers & viewers today

 Class and means

-The novel explores the division between those who have means to live cultured lives and those who do not.
+The novel explores the division between those who have the means to live cultured lives and those who do not.
 The introduction of Leonard Bast explores this problem.
 The Schlegel sisters find Leonard interesting because he strives to improve himself intellectually despite his low income.
 The sisters are of interest to Leonard to further explore the world of Romance – of books and culture.
 But their interest in his work and finances are disappointing to him.
-In fact their attempts to assist him, with advice from Henry Wilcox, leads Leonard’s situation to be dramatically worsened.
+In fact, their attempts to assist him, with advice from Henry Wilcox, leads Leonard’s situation to be dramatically worsened.

 There is also conflict between the Schlegels and the Wilcoxes over wealth and financial means.
 Although Henry Wilcox is wealthy he expects his sons to do well independently of his support.
 Charles Wilcox sees the Schlegels as a threat to his inheritance.
 However, financial concerns are low for the Schlegels – not just because they care more about art and culture – but because they have a generous allowance to live on already.
 Their inheritance has left them financially secure.